gitcseme/sort-visualizer/README.md

 * merge sort

 # Graph vidualizer
-* BFS is applied as traversing algorithm
+* BFS is applied as traversing algorithm.
+* DFS also introduced with stack implementation.
-* Used rxjs for complex event handling
+* Used rxjs for complex event handling.